 Written by Robin Draper, reprinted courtesy, Visit Sarasota

 Smoked fish dip is a tasty prelude to a local seafood dinner made from the freshest catch, and traditionally accompanied with the essential – saltine crackers.

 Florida fish such as mullet, amberjack, mahi-mahi, cobia, Spanish mackerel, and kingfish are smoked and combined with other ingredients to produce a fish dip in a variety of flavors.
 Oil-based fish make the best candidates for smoking because they remain moist through the 6-8 hour smoking process.
 Once smoked, serve the final product as an entree or a fish dip!

 Walt’s Fish Market & Restaurant serves fresh fish dip, Sarasota

 Most seafood establishments and markets efficiently use every part of the whole fish.
-The fish filets are used primarily for the dinner entrée, the fish skeleton for tasty stock for seafood stews and chowders, and the unused smaller pieces of fish not used as fillets – are often smoked to make dip.
+The fish filets are used primarily for the dinner entrée, the fish skeleton for a tasty stock for seafood stews and chowders, and the unused smaller pieces of fish not used as fillets – are often smoked to make the dip.

 Fish dips vary.
 No matter what fish dip you enjoy, the recipe will likely include some combination of the following ingredients: smoked fish, mayonnaise, scallions, celery, peppers, dill pickles lemon juice, and sometimes cream cheese or sour cream, relish or capers, and seasonings.